Q: Is group training right for my dog?

 Q: What are the benefits of puppy training?

-For puppies under 3 months, we recommend a potty break once every three hours.
-For puppies over 3 months, we recommend a potty break once every four hours.
+For puppies under 3 months, I recommend a potty break once every three hours.
+For puppies over 3 months, I recommend a potty break once every four hours.
 This usually means 2 potty breaks spaced appropriately throughout the workday.

 Q: How is training scheduled?